-Sponsorships are a new category of funding within the Civic Life Small Grants Program.
-Sponsorship activities include events or short series of events such as community celebrations, trainings, workshops or another category of limited event and their associated costs.
+Sponsorship funding is available for events or short series of events such as community celebrations, trainings, workshops or another category of limited event and their associated costs.

-If your project is not limited to an event, it is likely your project proposal is for a Small Grant.
-This may include ongoing projects or programming that takes place over a longer period and requires more extensive insurance coverage.
+Small Grant funding is available for ongoing projects or programming that takes place over a longer period and requires insurance coverage.
 This type of proposal may incorporate events as well as other programming.

 Insurance Requirements for Small Grants

-Insurance does not impact a group’s eligibility to apply or chances of being selected.
-However, if awarded a small grant, organizations shall obtain and maintain, throughout the duration of the grant the required insurance associated with grant activities.
-Staff can work with you to make sure you know which insurance requirements apply to your grant proposal – see contact information below.
+If awarded a small grant, organizations shall obtain and maintain, throughout the duration of the grant the required insurance associated with grant activities.
+Staff can work with you to make sure you know which insurance requirements apply to your grant proposal.

-We strongly encourage applicants to research costs associated with the following insurance coverage.
-Here are the insurance limits that an organization will likely be required to purchase if they do not already have coverage.
+Applicants should research costs associated with the following insurance limits that an organization will likely be required to purchase if they do not already have.

 - Physical Abuse and Sexual Molestation Liability: Coverage shall be written on an occurrence basis in an amount of not less than $1 million per occurrence.
 Any annual aggregate limit shall not be less than $3 million.
-(Required for organizations serving or who will have contact with vulnerable clients, such as children, elder adults, and those with intellectual and developmental disabilities) *
+This insurance is required for organizations serving or who will have contact with vulnerable clients, such as children, elder adults, and those with intellectual and developmental disabilities.

 Insurance Requirements for Sponsorships

-Sponsorships may be given to organizations whose proposed activities are typically lower risk and have been determined to not require the level of insurance coverage that a Small Grant may require.
+Sponsorships fund programming that is typically lower risk and does not require the level of insurance coverage that a Small Grant may require.